 We recommend the following steps for cleaning your Daysy:

-- Clean the sensor neck and tip with lukewarm water and/or mild soap before and after each use.
+- Regularly clean the sensor tip with water and /or some mild soap after use.

 - Dry with a clean cloth.